jiahao-yang/webpack-autojs-master/work/dianping-download-notes/docs/Design.md

   - After each scroll, check depth 19 for date patterns
   - Stop scrolling when date elements are found
   - Use depth 19 directly for date and location extraction
-  - Look for date element with pattern MM-DD or YYYY-MM-DD
+  - Look for date element with patterns:
+    * MM-DD or YYYY-MM-DD (standard formats)
+    * Chinese relative formats: "4小时前", "6天前", "7天前", "1星期前"
+    * Yesterday format: "昨天 08:44"
+    * Day before yesterday format: "前天 06:45"
   - Get next element as location
-  - Convert date to YYYYMMDD format for filename
+  - Convert all date formats to YYYYMMDD format for filename
   - Return postingDate and location
 ```
-**Status**: ✅ Implemented and tested with multi-scroll strategy
+**Status**: ✅ Implemented and tested with multi-scroll strategy and enhanced Chinese date format support

 **Key Findings from Layout Analysis:**
 - Date element "07-07" is at depth 19